rossborchers/UnityBoilerplate/README.md

 # GameBootstrapper
-[Library] Useful scaffolding and components for building games
+Useful scaffolding and components for building games